Toll Regulatory Board

-The Toll Regulatory Board is a Philippine government agency that regulates all toll roads in the Philippines.
+The Toll Regulatory Board (TRB) is a Philippine government agency that regulates all toll roads in the Philippines.

+Functions

-The TRB was created by virtue of Presidential Decree (“P.D.”)
-No. 1112 or the Toll Operation Decree.
+The TRB was created by virtue of Presidential Decree No. 1112 or the Toll Operation Decree.
 It possesses regulatory authority over all toll facilities in the Philippines, and is authorized under its charter to enter into contracts on behalf of the Republic of the Philippines, with qualified persons, natural or juridical, for the construction, operation and maintenance of toll facilities.

 At present, it exercises jurisdiction over the following toll facilities: